mikecbrant/php-ultimate-sessions/docs/MikeBrant-UltimateSessions-UltimateSessionHandler.md

 Class UltimateSessionHandler

-This class extends PHP's \SessionHandler implementation to use UltimateSession functionality exposed through UltimateSessionHandlerTrait.
-This class provides optional encryption of data stored in session.
+A class which extends PHP's `SessionHandler` class with added encryption capability.
+Class instantiation automatically sets php.ini session settings to their preferred values and sets the class as session save handler via `set_session_save_handler()`.

 See article on \SessionHandler call pattern from PHP internals at https://gist.github.com/mindplay-dk/623bdd50c1b4c0553cd3